 The NSW Government has developed the Saving Lives on Country Roads initiative, as part of the Safer Roads Program, to help address the number of people being killed and seriously injured on country roads.
 The program has been designed to deliver a number of safety improvements for high risk country roads.

 The primary objective of this project is to install rumble strips along almost the entire length of the Newell Highway to reduce the occurrence of fatigue related crashes.
 Rumble strips have already been installed between Coonabarabran and Narrabri.
 The North Star to Boggabilla section will be completed as part of a separate project later in 2021.

-Rumble strips are installed by a small buggy at walking pace (approximately 3 kilometres per hour) on both the centre and edge lines and will be delivered in four sections along the Newell Highway with section 1 and section 3 starting in January 2021.
+Rumble strips are installed by a small buggy at walking pace (approximately 3 kilometres per hour) on both the centre and edge lines and will be delivered in four sections along the Newell Highway.

 - Section 1: Narrabri to North Star (157km)

 - Section 3: Ardlethan to Parkes (160km)